furonglegend/spathrag/readmeone.md

 This project reconstructs a runnable Python prototype for the paper "S-Path-RAG: Semantic-Aware Shortest-Path Retrieval Augmented Generation for Multi-Hop Knowledge Graph Question Answering".
-The original `README.md` is preserved unchanged.
 The current version runs locally by default without requiring `torch`, `transformers`, or online model downloads.
 It uses a lightweight NetworkX + NumPy + synthetic KGQA setup to reproduce the main paper workflow.
 Optional neural dependencies can still be installed later to extend the trainable path encoder, scorer, verifier, and HuggingFace LLM prefix-injection path.